- Movie Reviews

 - Take Action

-Not suitable 15 and under due to horror themes, disturbing scenes and violence.
-Older viewers may also find the film disturbing
+Not suitable under 15; parental guidance to 15 (horror themes, disturbing scenes and violence).
+Older viewers may also find the film disturbing.

 This topic contains:

 |Children under 15||Not suitable due to horror themes, disturbing scenes and violence.|

 |Children aged 15||Parental guidance recommended due to horror themes, disturbing scenes and violence.
 Older viewers may also find the film disturbing.|

 |Children aged 16 and over||Ok for this age group, however, viewers may also find the film disturbing.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.